QQTS/LUCKY_DRAW/README.md

 # LUCKY_DRAW

 `#FEATURES`:
-1. suitable for small groups(liake a class) to randomly draw one person each time;
+1. suitable for small groups(like a class) to randomly draw one person each time;
 2. if anyone is chosen, then he would be automatically deleted from the pool, unless you reload the page.

 `#MANUSCRIPT`: